Alchemy

 Alchemists seem to have viewed what was essentially early chemistry and metallurgy as actually or metaphorically a magical or religious act, involving ritual invocation, an idea possibly derived from their impression of the ancient Egyptians who associated their own alchemy with the god Thoth, and whose alchemical practitioners might have been priests.

-Step by step, over centuries, alchemists come to conclude around (and well before) the eighteenth century that material changes had only material causes, and that the supernatural had very little to do with it.
+Step by step, over centuries, alchemists come to conclude by the eighteenth century that material changes had only material causes, and that the supernatural had very little to do with it.
 This was to become the basis of the scientific method by which alchemy transmuted into chemistry.
 It is ironic that the key to understanding God’s processes was eliminating the concept of God (in the sense of direct material influences) from their calculations!

 Faust